con2/kompassi/access/README.md

 ### Slack invitation management

 The `Privilege` model is a generic facility for granting specific privileges by request to people who belong to one of the groups that grant access.
+A `Privilege` that is granted to a user is represented as `GrantedPrivilege`.

 The only practical use so far has been self-service invitations to Slack for event volunteers.
 This is done using `Privilege`s that have their `grant_code` set to `access.privileges:invite_to_slack`.
 A `GroupPrivilege` connects a group of users to a `Privilege`, enabling them to request the said privilege using the `/profile/privileges` view.